-Before dawn, Lee had arrayed his Confederate Army of Northern Virginia with Major General Thomas J. “Stonewall” Jackson’s men on the north (left), Major General James Longstreet’s Confederates in the center, and the small remainder of Lee’s command holding the south (right) until Jackson’s remaining division under General A.P.
+Before dawn, General Robert E. Lee had arrayed his Confederate Army of Northern Virginia with Major General Thomas J. “Stonewall” Jackson’s men on the north (left), and Major Generals James Longstreet’s and D.H.
+Hill’s Confederates in the center and right.
+The small remainder of Lee’s command held the extreme right (south) until Jackson’s remaining division under Major General A.P.
 Hill could arrive from Harpers Ferry, 17 miles away.

-Combat opened around 5:30 a.m. as Major General Joseph Hooker’s Federal corps advanced on the Hagerstown turnpike and attacked Jackson’s men in fog.
+Dawn broke gray and ominous.
+Pickets advanced cautiously in the mist and fog, until they came across each other and started firing.
+Soon both armies were up firing on each other, and it would continue for the rest of the day.
+Heavy combat began around 5:30 a.m. as Major General Joseph Hooker’s First Federal Corps advanced on the Hagerstown turnpike and attacked Jackson’s men in the fog.
 The Federals hoped to seize the ground around the Dunker Church and turn the Confederate left.

-Federals drove the first Confederate line out of the North Woods and into an area later known as the Cornfield.
-A Confederate counterattack led by General John Bell Hood pushed the Federals back to the Miller farm, with the lines surging back and forth over a dozen times.
+Federals drove the first Confederate line out of the North Wood and into an area later known as the Cornfield.
+A Confederate counterattack led by Brigadier General John Bell Hood’s hard-fighting division pushed the Federals back to the Miller farm, with the lines surging back and forth over a dozen times.

 Hooker later reported that “every stalk of corn in the northern and greater part of the field was cut as closely as could have been done with a knife, and the slain lay in rows precisely as they had stood in the ranks a few moments before.”
-Hooker was wounded himself and taken from the field, replaced by General George G. Meade.
+Hooker was shot through the right foot and had to be taken from the field due to loss of blood.
+Major General James Ricketts was next in line to replace Hooker, but McClellan heeded Hooker’s advice and instead replaced him with Brigadier General George G. Meade.

-During the fight, Lee shifted troops from his right to reinforce Jackson on the left.
-Meanwhile, McClellan’s plan to attack with overwhelming numbers turned into uncoordinated attacks that failed to reach their maximum impact.
+McClellan’s plan to attack with overwhelming numbers turned into uncoordinated attacks that failed to reach their maximum impact.
+This enabled Lee to shift his troops from his right to reinforce Jackson on the left.
 The Confederates held their ground, but Federals repelled a final counterattack.
 Fighting subsided around 10 a.m. with over 8,000 casualties inflicted in the northern sector of the field alone, including two Federal corps commanders.

 Lee committed his last division in reserve, 3,400 men under Major General Richard H. Anderson, to Hill’s right, around 10:30.
 By that time, Major General Israel Richardson’s 4,000-man division under Sumner came up on French’s left.
 Federal troops eventually surged through a gap in the line caused by a Confederate officer mistakenly pulling out a regiment.